StyraHem/ShellyForHASS/README.md

    mqtt_port: 1888
 ```

 In the Shelly config, you only have to enter the server address to point to the IP of HA and the port specified above in the config.
 This is just a simple MQTT server without authentication.
-So do not publish it on public networks etc.
+So do not publish it on public networks etc. Do not use a custom MQTT prefix.
 ![](/images/mqtt.png)

 ### HA Integration